Coastal Carolina vs. Arkansas State NCAA Football Odds, Plays and Insights | October 7, 2021

-The No. 15 Coastal Carolina Chanticleers (5-0, 0-0 Sun Belt) take the third-ranked passing defense in college football into a matchup with the Arkansas State Red Wolves (1-4, 0-0 Sun Belt), who have the No. 5 passing attack, on Thursday, October 7, 2021.
-The Chanticleers are heavy, 19-point favorites.
-This matchup has an over/under of 73 points.
+The No. 15 Coastal Carolina Chanticleers (5-0, 0-0 Sun Belt) and the third-ranked passing defense will visit the Arkansas State Red Wolves (1-4, 0-0 Sun Belt) and the fifth-ranked pass offense on Thursday, October 7, 2021.
+The Red Wolves are heavy, 19.5-point underdogs.
+The point total is 73 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.